SeedlingsBabylab/annotid/README.md

 ## Current Instructions

-### add_annotation_ID_video.py
+### add_annotation_id_video.py
 This script will add annotation IDs to opf files.
-It creates temporary directories/files to unzip then zip back the annotation IDs.
-The script takes two arguments: path to the opf file, and the path to the used ID file.
-Usage:
+You must have a settings.py file with configuration info to connect to the database.
+Contact the lab tech if you are missing that file.
+More detailed instructions to run the script are [on gitbook](https://app.gitbook.com/@bergelsonlab/s/blab/data-pipeline/video/video-annotation-checks#1-run-add_annotation_id_video-py).

-`python add_annotation_ID_video.py /path/to/opf_file.opf /path/to/usedID.txt`
+`python add_annotation_id_video.py /path/to/opf_file.opf

 ### add-annotation_ID_audio.py
 This script will add annotation IDs to cha files.
 The instructions to run this script can be